usdot-jpo-ode/wzdx/spec-content/README.md

 ```

 ### Object Properties using Enumerated Types
-For ease of reference, the table below describes all properties in the WZDx specification whose value is restricted an enumerated type, as well as the object that contains that property.
+For ease of reference, the table below describes all properties in the WZDx specification whose value is restricted by an enumerated type, as well as the object that contains that property.

 Property | Object | Enumerated Type | Notes
 --- | --- | --- | ---